Not all Heartbleed vulnerability checkers are equal. DigiCert is here to help!

 In spite of good intentions, unfortunately, some of the publicly available Heartbleed checkers are themselves flawed.
 In fact, in certain situations, they can unintentionally return false negative results or even take actions that further compromise your network.

-In an effort to help everyone be safe from the Heartbleed vulnerability, DigiCert has created DigiCert® Certificate Inspector, a free SSL vulnerability tool, which safely and accurately examines all of your external AND internal SSL Certificates and SSL Termination Endpoints for potential vulnerabilities, including the Heartbleed Bug.
+In an effort to help everyone be safe from the Heartbleed vulnerability, DigiCert has created Discovery, an SSL vulnerability tool, which safely and accurately examines all of your external AND internal SSL Certificates and SSL Termination Endpoints for potential vulnerabilities, including the Heartbleed Bug.

 We’ve listed here, the six most frequent ‘gotchas’ that are tripping people up as they work to identify and address the Heartbleed vulnerability.